Voicing (music): Drop voicings

 One nomenclature for describing certain classes of voicings is the "drop-n" terminology, such as drop-2 voicings, drop-4 voicings, etc. (sometimes spelled without hyphens).
 This system views voicings as built from the top down (probably from horn-section arranging where the melody is a given).
 The implicit, non-dropped, default voicing in this system has all voices in the same octave, with individual voices numbered from the top down.
 The highest voice is the first voice or voice 1.
 The second-highest voice is voice 2, etc. This nomenclature doesn't provide a term for more than one voice on the same pitch.

 A dropped voicing lowers one or more voices by an octave relative to the default state.
 Dropping the first voice is undefined—a drop-1 voicing would still have all voices in the same octave, simply making a new first voice.
 This nomenclature doesn't cover the dropping of voices by two or more octaves or having the same pitch in multiple octaves.

 A drop-2 voicing lowers the second voice by an octave.
 For example, a C-major triad has three "drop-2 voicings".
-Reading down from the top voice, they are C E G, E G C, and G C E, which can be heard as the voicings supporting the first three melody notes (following the introductory phrase) of the Super Mario Bros. video game theme.
+Reading down from the top voice, they are C E G, G C E, and E G C, which can be heard as the voicings supporting the first three melody notes (following the introductory phrase) of the Super Mario Bros. video game theme.

 There are four drop-2-and-4 voicings for G7 chord.
 Reading down from the top voice, they are G D F B, B F G D, D G B F, and F B D G. Various drop combinations are possible, given enough voices, such as drop-3, drop-2-and-3, drop-5, drop-2-and-5, drop-3-and-5, etc.

 Drop voicings are often employed by guitarists, as the perfect fourth intervals between the guitar's strings typically make most close position chords cumbersome and impractical to play, particularly in jazz where complex extensions are commonplace.
 While open chords are the most commonly employed voicings on the guitar and other fretted instruments for the volume and resonance they produce, the fingerings used for drop voicings on guitar are easily moved horizontally and vertically around the fingerboard, allowing more freedom for the guitarist to play chords in any key and in any area of the guitar's range, without the use of a capo.
 This facilitates easily playing chord progressions featuring modulation or chromatic movement between keys.